-Willow Curve is advertised as the “world’s first digital anti-inflammatory device,” “a laser smart device” designed to relieve pain with thermal and photonic energy.
-It contains over 150 bio-sensory and bio-therapeutic components that continuously monitor the body’s thermal and electrical response to the device, and internal computer chips use that information to determine a tailored digital prescription on the fly.
-The digital prescription consists of “multiple energies” that change thousands of times a second.
+Willow Curve is advertised as the “world’s first digital anti-inflammatory device”, “a laser smart device” designed to relieve joint pain with thermal and photonic energy.
+It contains over 150 bio-sensory and bio-therapeutic components that continuously monitor the body’s thermal and electrical response to the device, and computer chips use that information to tailor a digital prescription on the fly.
+That prescription consists of “multiple energies” that change thousands of times a second.

 This cover picture is scientifically inaccurate.
 See explanation below.

 José Jarimba believes that our bodies are physically molded into an asymmetric form by our mothers’ sleeping positions during pregnancy, that this has lifelong adverse impacts on health, and that shoe inserts can eliminate pain and other health problems by realigning the body.
 This is a silly untested hypothesis by a single individual.
 As such, it would be too minor to merit mention on SBM; but it is worth analyzing as a teaching opportunity.
 Jarimba attempts to bypass the scientific process; he provides a prime example of self-deception, confirmation bias, scientific ignorance, and the “Unpersuadables” I recently wrote about.